TosbackCgusBridge-Bot/CGUs-versions/Formspring/Privacy Policy.md

 Contacting Us

-If you have any questions about this Privacy Policy, please contact us at privacy@formspring.me or at Privacy Matters c/o Formspring.me, Inc., 182 Howard Street PMB #531, San Francisco, California 94105.
+If you have any questions about this Privacy Policy, please contact us at privacy@formspring.me or at Privacy Matters c/o Helpa Services Inc, 1333 Second St, Suite 400, Santa Monica, CA 90401.